metridoc/metridoc-grails/README.md

 For more instruction on how to install the SDK, please refer to: http://sdkman.io/install.html

-After installing SDK, please install the right version of Java, Groovy, and Grils by typing:
+After installing SDK, please install the right version of Java, Groovy, and Grails by typing:

 ```sh
 sdk install java 7u80